jazzband/django-pipeline/docs/farfutureexpires.rst

 Far future expires
 ==================

-Details about the "Far future expires" technique, and how to implement it with help from django-compress
+Details about the "Far future expires" technique, and how to implement it with help from Pipeline

 General details and considerations about the "Far future expires" technique
 ===========================================================================